 This classic combo is “equipped with a big-block 396-cubic-inch V-8, power steering and factory air conditioning.”

-This truck-camper combo is owned by Henry Wallace, of Prospect, Kentucky, who has assembled an amazing array of vintage RVs, pickups, and automobiles as part of his Wallace Collection.
+This truck-camper combo is owned by Henry Wallace, of Prospect, Ky, who has assembled an amazing collection of vintage RVs, pickups, and automobiles.

 Read the full article and see more photos featuring this fun vintage beauty by clicking here.

 Photo: Visiting Salvation Mountain at The Slabs in Southern California’s Mohave Desert.
-Source: PickupTrucks.com/Wallace Collection.
+(PickupTrucks.com).